Chloë Vande Velde

-Chloé Vande Velde (born 6 June 1997) is a Belgian footballer who plays as a forward for ADO Den Haag in the Dutch Eredevisie and has appeared for the Belgium women's national team.
+Chloé Vande Velde (born 6 June 1997) is a Belgian footballer who plays as a forward for Club YLA and has appeared for the Belgium women's national team.

 Career

 Vande Velde has been capped for the Belgium national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 Vande Velde won the Belgian Women's Cup with Gent in 2017 and 2019 alongside future Belgian Red Flames team-mate Jody Vangheluwe, departing for Breiðablik in 2021, before moving to the Women's Eredivisie with ADO Den Haag the following year.

 International goals

 Scores and results list the Belgian goal tally first.